-- Support pupils to develop their self-knowledge, self-esteem and self-confidence - Develop pupil responsibilities e.g. House Captains and school librarians - Celebrate individual successes and achievements weekly in Celebration Assembly - Encourage pupils to take responsibility for their behaviour, as well as knowing their rights - Model freedom of speech through pupil participation and learner voice - Have established School values that are known and communicated by all staff, pupils and governors - Encourage and provide reasonable adjustments to enable pupil participation and inclusiveness in all areas of school life
+- Support pupils to develop their self-knowledge, self-esteem and self-confidence - Develop pupil responsibilities e.g. House Captains - Celebrate individual successes and achievements weekly in Celebration Assembly - Encourage pupils to take responsibility for their behaviour, as well as knowing their rights - Model freedom of speech through pupil participation and learner voice - Have established School values that are known and communicated by all members of staff - Encourage and provide reasonable adjustments to enable pupil participation and inclusiveness in all areas of school life.